Interdisciplinary Forum: Quantum Information Science

 The purpose of this event is to bring together interested parties to network and discuss areas where MSU can develop national and international leadership in this vital discipline.

-To begin the discussion, short presentations will be given by the following groups of speakers.
+To begin the discussion, short presentations were given by the following groups of speakers.

 · Philip Duxbury, Chair, Department of Physics and Astronomy